 Five years is not a lot of time in the grand scheme of things.
 But in the world of technology, five years is like dog years.
-A lot can change in that time, and web design is just as prone to those advances as cellphones and laptops.
+A lot can change in that time, and website design is just as prone to those advances as cellphones and laptops.

 Here are some of the biggest changes in the features and functionality of a website over the last five years.